 Most people develop shingles after the age of 50, and about

-Neural information from your penis is sent to your brain through the S2 and S3 nerves that are at the level of your sacrum bone.
-If the virus that causes shingles is activated in these nerves, you may develop shingles on your penis as well as your buttocks, groin, or thighs.
+The S2 and S3 nerves, at the level of the sacrum bone, control sensory information from and to the penis.
+If the shingles virus is activated in these nerves, you may develop shingles on your penis, buttocks, groin, or thighs — all areas supplied by the same nerve.

 - lower back